laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 ## Finished

 This simple case had the same version of typescript as the default template.
 We have completed the set up.

-# Making a template for a different version of typescript

-Clearly it's unlikely that we have the correct version of typescript, and in fact for any template that we use from the default templates (typescript_react for example) it's probable that we will want to use different versions.

-## Making a template